Student Services Centre

 Who will you find at the Student Services Centre?

-There are 11 members of staff based within the Student Services Centre and it is a one-stop shop for all queries about undergraduate and postgraduate courses.
+The Student Services Centre is a one-stop shop for all queries about undergraduate and postgraduate courses.
 The Centre is open Monday – Friday 9am until 5pm.
 Below you can find a little about the team in the Student Services Centre and how they can help you.
 We look forward to seeing you soon.

 Director of Undergraduate Studies

 My name is Dr. Bridgette Duncombe (but everyone calls me Bridge) and I am the Director of Undergraduate Studies (DUGS).
 This is a job that encompasses both the operational and also the strategic management of the Department’s undergraduate programmes, so it is a big job that involves me working with a lot of people from academics, technicians, alumni, employers and current students to make sure Imperial Chemistry courses are both challenging, stimulating and enjoyable and provide the best preparation for your future employment.